labwc/labwc/CONTRIBUTING.md

 # How to Contribute

 1. Report bugs as github issues.
-We don't use a template, but try to provide some sensible information such as what happened, what you expected to happen and steps to reproduce.
+We use a template prompting you to provide some sensible information such as what happened, what you expected to happen and steps to reproduce.
 If applicable try with default configuration.
 If you are able to, try to do some debugging (guidelines below).